 In a world that is facing a lot of environmental problems, there seem to be a lot of solutions in the way we did things in the past.
 When it comes to fashion, the most sustainable thing that you can do is to wear your clothes for longer.
 We’ve made a robust product and are here to equip you with the skills to mend with pride.
 We call it Wear & Care.

 Every decision we make as a business is evaluated in terms of its ethics and duty to sustainability.
 As much as we want to make a 100% cotton sock free of manmade fibres, adding nylon is in fact a more sustainable option in terms of creating socks that are made to last.
 Nylon makes for a stronger sock.
-We’re in talks to make our next range with a recycled nylon, made from plastic bottles and old fishing nets, that has the same properties as virgin nylon.
+We’re in talks to make our next range with a recycled elastane in the cuff.
 For now, we’re proud to be 90% good.

 Made from waste